paulmadsenhbar/HIPs/helloworld.md

 ### Shared Discovery Topic Identifier

-The official shared discovery topic identifier is 0.0.xxxxxx
+The official shared discovery topic identifiers are

+mainnet - 0.0.1368856
+testnet - 0.0.46022543

 ### Message Schema

-A Standard Registry registers itself for subsequent discovery by sending a Hedera Consensus Service (HCS) message to a pre-defined topic.
+A Standard Registry registers itself for subsequent discovery by sending a Hedera Consensus Service (HCS) message to the pre-defined shared disovery topic.

 The message if formatted as a JSON object, with an extendable set of attributes.
 The following attributes are mandatory:
 - 'type': should have 'Standard Registry' value.